22 Oct Estate Agents – New Regulations

 Lord Best’s wealth of knowledge will provide a valuable insight and help us make necessary changes to ensure consumers have confidence when buying, selling, letting or renting their home.

-He is joined by representatives of estate agents and consumers, as well as independent experts, with the group instructed to report back to government in summer 2019.”
+He is joined by representatives of estate agents and consumers, as well as independent experts, with the group instructed to report back to the government in summer 2019.”

 Lord Best is also quoted as saying: